Introduction

 The NDC includes a distinct adaptation component with goals and targets for priority areas, such as animal husbandry and pastureland, arable farming, water resources, forest resources, and biodiversity.
 Under animal husbandry and pastureland management, adaptation priorities focus on maintaining balance in ecosystems and strengthening legal frameworks.
 The NDC also highlights the need for sustainable use of pasturelands by increasing forage cultivation and water supplies for livestock, as well as the enhancement of disaster management systems against drought.
 On arable farming, the NDC outlines plans to improve legal frameworks to overcome climate change adaptation challenges and aims to introduce advanced water and labor efficient technologies in the production of potatoes, vegetables, fruits and berries to enhance productivity.
 Additional adaptation measures include fencing and planting strips (forests, fodder plants and technical plants) around arable crop lands and introducing soil-conserving zero tillage methods with straw mulch to retain soil moisture.

-The NDC mentions Mongolia’s National Adaptation Plan (NAP) process, initiated in 2018, as the primary means through which specific adaptation actions will be identified.
+The NDC mentions Mongolia’s National Adaptation Plan (NAP) process, which was initiated in 2018 and submitted to the UNFCCC on 8 April 2025 as well as culminated in the approved document by the National Climate Committee of Mongolia in 2024, as the primary means through which specific adaptation actions will be identified.
 These include improving pasture management, regulation of livestock numbers and herds’ composition by matching with pastures carrying capacities, improving animal breeds, and regional development of intensified animal farming.

 Barriers

-The Government of Mongolia approved the NDC Action Plan in 2021 but continues to face certain challenges in implementing the NDC Action Plan, such as access to finance, inadequate institutional arrangements, and lack of human and technical capacities.
+The Government of Mongolia approved the NDC Action Plan (2021-2030) in 2021 but continues to face certain challenges in implementing the NDC Action Plan, such as access to finance, inadequate institutional arrangements, and lack of human and technical capacities.
 To overcome these challenges, specifically on access to finance, Mongolia has to rely on international funding from developed countries.
-On strengthening institutional arrangements and technical capacity building, Mongolia will be supported by the SCALA programme over the next few years.
+Over the next few years, Mongolia will continue to receive support from the SCALA programme to strengthen institutional arrangements and build technical capacity.

 Project details